MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 - [Webpage tracking](/power-apps/maker/portals/admin/portal-checker-performance#webpage-tracking-enabled)
 - [Web file tracking](/power-apps/maker/portals/admin/portal-checker-performance#web-file-tracking-enabled)

+## Site creation from Power Apps Maker portal

+Starting September 2023, Creation of a blank app portal from Power Apps Maker portal will be re-directed to the [Power Pages home](https://make.powerpages.microsoft.com).
+The creation of a site by selecting a portal template will not be supported on Power Apps Maker portal, but now can be done from the templates hub on [Power Pages home](https://make.powerpages.microsoft.com).

 ### See also

 [Important changes (deprecations) coming in Power Apps, Power Automate, and customer engagement apps](/power-platform/important-changes-coming)